Rod Liddle

-Rod Liddle (born 1 April 1960) is an English journalist and an associate editor of The Spectator.
-He was an editor of BBC Radio 4's Today.
-His published works include Too Beautiful for You (2003), Love Will Destroy Everything (2007), The Best of Liddle Britain (co-author, 2007) and the semi-autobiographical Selfish Whining Monkeys (2014).
-He has presented television programmes, including The New Fundamentalists, The Trouble with Atheism, and Immigration Is A Time Bomb.
+Roderick Edwin Liddle (1 April 1960 – 2 August 2026) was a British journalist and broadcaster.
+He was an editor of BBC Radio 4's Today and an associate editor of The Spectator.

 Liddle began his career at the South Wales Echo, then worked for the Labour Party, and later joined the BBC.
-He became editor of Today in 1998, resigning in 2002 after his employers objected to one of his articles in The Guardian.
-He currently writes for The Sunday Times, The Spectator and The Sun, among other publications.
+He became editor of the Today programme in 1998, resigning in 2002 after his employers objected to one of his articles in The Guardian.
+Up until his death, he wrote for The Sunday Times, The Spectator and The Sun, among other publications.
+His journalism was often the subject of criticism and controversy.

+Liddle wrote the short story collection Too Beautiful for You (2003) and the novel Love Will Destroy Everything (2007), along with The Best of Liddle Britain (2007) and the semi-autobiographical Selfish, Whining Monkeys (2014).
+He also presented television programmes, including The New Fundamentalists, The Trouble with Atheism, and Immigration Is A Time Bomb.

-Early life and radio
+Early life

-At 16, he was a member of the Socialist Workers Party, remaining a member for about a year, and was a supporter of the Campaign for Nuclear Disarmament (CND) around the same time.
-He recalled campaigning for Labour in the 1983 general election, canvassing votes by going door to door in full punk get-up.
-He estimated that in doing so "I must have singlehandedly lost my party a good 5,000 votes".
+Roderick Edwin Liddle was born on 1 April 1960 in Sidcup, Kent.
+Aged eight he moved to Nunthorpe, Middlesbrough, and was educated at Laurence Jackson School and Prior Pursglove Sixth Form College, both in the nearby town of Guisborough.

-He attended the London School of Economics (LSE) as a mature student, reading social psychology.
-His early career in journalism was with the South Wales Echo in Cardiff, where he was a general news reporter and, for a time, the rock and pop writer.
-He worked from 1983 to 1987 as a speechwriter and researcher for the Labour Party.
+Liddle attended the London School of Economics (LSE) as a mature student, reading social psychology.

+Career

+Radio and print journalism

-Although Liddle considered becoming a secondary school teacher, he decided against it on the grounds that he "could not remotely conceive of not trying to shag the kids", clarifying that he wouldn't have "dabbled much below Year 10.".
-Liddle instead returned to journalism after graduating from the LSE, and was taken on as a trainee producer by the BBC.
+Liddle's early career in journalism was with the South Wales Echo in Cardiff, where he was a general news reporter and, for a time, the rock and pop writer.
+He returned to journalism after graduating from the LSE, and was taken on as a trainee producer by the BBC.

 Liddle was appointed editor of the BBC Radio 4 programme Today in 1998.
-The programme had a strong reputation for its political interviews, but Liddle tried, with some success, to improve the show's investigative journalism.
-To this end he hired journalists from outside the BBC.
-Among the most controversial was Andrew Gilligan, who joined from The Sunday Telegraph in 1999.
-Gilligan's 29 May 2003 report on Today — that the British government had "sexed up" the intelligence dossier on Iraq, a report broadcast after Liddle had left the programme — began a chain of events that included the death in July that year of David Kelly, the weapons inspector who was Gilligan's source, and the subsequent Hutton Inquiry, a public inquiry into the circumstances of Kelly's death.
+The programme had a reputation for its political interviews, but Liddle tried, with some success, to improve the show's investigative journalism.
+To this end, he hired journalists from outside the BBC.
+Among these was Andrew Gilligan, who joined from The Sunday Telegraph in 1999.
+Gilligan's 29 May 2003 report on Today – that the British government had "sexed up" the intelligence dossier on Iraq, a report broadcast after Liddle had left the programme – began a chain of events that included the death in July that year of David Kelly, the weapons inspector who was Gilligan's source, and the subsequent Hutton Inquiry, a public inquiry into the circumstances of Kelly's death.
 Liddle defended Gilligan throughout the controversy.